 Faith-Based Travelers: See our following webpages for details:

-LGBTI Travelers: The constitution of Zimbabwe outlaws marriage between people of the same gender and allows for discrimination based on sexual orientation.
+LGBTQI+ Travelers: The constitution of Zimbabwe outlaws marriage between people of the same gender and allows for discrimination based on sexual orientation.
 Consensual sex between men is criminalized in Zimbabwe, with both parties subject to fines of 5,000 USD or a year imprisonment or both.
-While there is no explicit legal prohibition against sexual relations between women, societal violence and harassment against LGBTI individuals is pervasive.
-See our LGBTI Travel Information page and section 6 of our Human Rights report for further details.
+While there is no explicit legal prohibition against sexual relations between women, societal violence and harassment against LGBTQI+ individuals is pervasive.
+See our LGBTQI+ Travel Information page and section 6 of our Human Rights report for further details.

 Women Travelers: See our travel tips for Women Travelers.

-The public medical infrastructure in Zimbabwe is subpar and medical facilities are limited.
+The public medical infrastructure in Zimbabwe is far below U.S. standards and medical facilities are limited.
 Provincial hospitals in rural areas are rudimentary and not equipped to care for serious injuries.
 Serious illnesses or injuries require medical evacuation to South Africa.